Eli-Shattuck/revocation-server/README.md

 Requests/Responses for all endpoints except get-ocsp are json-encoded for ease of use. get-ocsp request/response are DER encoded and conform to RFC6960 Specification.

+## Testing
+Basic functionality tests for all endpoints, and ocsp tests are detailed in the testing directory